Candidate Experience Statistics You Must Know in 2026

 48% of employers are prioritizing the candidate experience

-The benefits of a positive candidate experience are clear and forward-thinking talent acquisition teams know that it’s worth investing in.
+The benefits of a positive candidate experience are clear and forward-thinking talent acquisition teams know that it’s worth the investment.
 Improving the candidate experience is a strategic priority for 48% of employers, ranking only behind improving quality of hire.

-A positive candidate experience can help you attract skilled talent and keep candidates engaged in your recruitment process so you can hire more of your top-choice candidates.
-Increasing offer acceptance rates and decreasing candidate churn also enables your talent acquisition team to hire more efficiently.
+A positive candidate experience can help you attract skilled talent and keep candidates engaged in your recruitment process so you can hire more of your top choice candidates.
+Increasing your offer acceptance rate and decreasing candidate churn also enables your talent acquisition team to hire more efficiently.

 Almost 9 in 10 employers (89%) say it’s a problem when job seekers drop out of job searches or don’t show up for the first day, citing a variety of reasons for these frustrations.
 For example, 38% of employers say the time invested in a job candidate could’ve been used productively elsewhere.

-1 in 2 companies haven’t made any improvements on the candidate experience this year
+1 in 2 companies haven’t tried to improve their candidate experience

-Despite the importance of candidate experience, only half of companies have made improvements this year.
+Despite the importance of candidate experience, only half of companies have tried to make improvements

 Perhaps it’s because they don’t know where to start.
 Only 11% of organizations track candidate satisfaction and just 21% of candidates have been surveyed about their satisfaction with the hiring process.